dotkernel/api-documentation/docs/book/v7/installation/composer.md

 ## Development mode

+Normally, a new project starts in development mode to prevent caching certain files in the `data/cache` folder.
-If you're installing the project for development, make sure you have development mode enabled by running:
+Enable development mode by running:

 ```shell
 composer development-enable
 ```

-You can disable the development mode by running:
+If you ever need to disable the development mode, run:

 ```shell
 composer development-disable
 ```

-You can check if you have development mode enabled by running:
+This command displays the development mode status:

 ```shell
 composer development-status
 ```

+You should see the message `Development mode is ENABLED` or `Development mode is DISABLED`.